asharsha30-1996/LLM_SMART_ASSISTANCE/README.md

 3. Then the particular application will be opened on streamlit.
 4. If you are planning to run this project, ensure installing all packages as specified in requirements.txt.
 5. Streamlit is not supported in the lates 3.12.0 and anything less than this version no problem.
-6. For no reason I am not able to resolve ChromaBD installation issue, so used FAISS instead of its place.
+6. I used FAISS instead of ChromaDB as I could not install successfully in older versions of Pyhton <12.0.

 Please share feedback for further improbvement and this is my first time learning of this RAG and Langchain use cases.

-**References**
+# References:

 1. https://youtu.be/uus5eLz6smA?si=HyTYXVDheuUNJYoV - Multiple PDFs
 2. https://medium.com/@gk_/chatgpt-and-langchain-an-attempt-at-scheduling-automation-part-2-of-3-6e38b3c086d5 - For meeting Schedule